nashville-software-school/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

     List<string> planetList = new List<string>(){"Mercury", "Venus", "Earth", ...};
     ```

-1. Create another list containing dictionaries.
-Each dictionary will hold the name of a spacecraft that we have launched, and the name of a planet that it has visited.
-The key of the dictionary will be the planet name, and the value will be the spacecraft.
+1. Create a list containing KeyValuePairs.
+Each KeyValuePair will hold the name of a spacecraft that we have launched, and the name of a planet that it has visited.
+The key of the KeyValuePair will be the probe name, and the value will be the planet it visited.
     ```cs
-    List<Dictionary<string, string>> planetProbes = new List<Dictionary<string, string>>();
+    List<KeyValuePair<string, string>> probeDestinations = new List<KeyValuePair<string, string>>();
+    // Add some planet/probe combinations to the list
     ```

     This would be the equivalent of an having an array of objects in JavaScript.

     ```js
-    const planetProbes = [
+    const probeDestinations = [
         {
-            "Mars": "Viking 1"
+            "Viking 1": "Mars",
         },
         {
-            "Venus": "Mariner 1"
+            "Mariner 1": "Venus"
         },
         {
-            "Mars": "Viking 2"
+            "Voyager 1": "Jupiter"
+        },
+        {
+            "Voyager 1": "Saturn"
         }
     ]
     ```
-1. Iterate over `planetList`, and inside that loop, iterate over the list of dictionaries.
-Write to the console, for each planet, which satellites have visited which planet.
+1. Iterate over `probeDestinations`, and inside that loop, iterate over the list of dictionaries.
+Write to the console, for each planet, which probes have visited it.
     ```cs
-    // iterate planets
+    // Iterate planets
     foreach (string planet in planetList)
     {
-        List<string> matchingProbes = new List<string>();
+        // List to store probes that visited the planet List<string> matchingProbes = new List<string>();

+        // Iterate probeDestinations
-        foreach() // iterate planetProbes
+        foreach()
         {
             /*
-                Does the current Dictionary contain the key of the current planet?
-Investigate the ContainsKey()
+                Does the current probe's destination
-                method on a Dictionary.
+                match the value of the `planet` variable?

-                If so, add the current spacecraft to `matchingProbes`.
+                If so, add it to the list.
             */
         }